N3b3x/hf-bno08x-driver/README.md

     │                       │
     ▼                       ▼
 ┌─────────────────────┐  ┌─────────────────────┐
-│  Your I2C Transport │  │  Your SPI Transport │
+│  Your I2C Comm      │  │  Your SPI Comm      │
 │  (You implement)    │  │  (You implement)    │
 │  ─────────────────  │  │  ─────────────────  │
 │  • open()           │  │  • open()           │